damiyu/CSE151A-MEW/README.md

 [Model 2 Notebook](/src/models/svm_classification.ipynb)

-For our second model, we to made a multi-class classification model using a support vector machine (SVM).
-We used the same data as the baseline model, but with a minor augmentation: the ratings labels were denormalized so they could be classified, which has no impact on the actual meaning behind the data but allows us to categorically classify the ratings on an integer scale from 1 to 5.
+For our second model, we made a multi-class classification model using a support vector machine (SVM).
+We used the same data as the baseline model but with a minor augmentation: the rating labels were denormalized so they could be classified, which has no impact on the actual meaning behind the data but allows us to categorically classify the ratings on an integer scale from 1 to 5.
 To allow for comparison, we would evaluate our second model with the same metrics as the first, which were MSE, FVU, and Accuracy.
 Below is the fundamental code for this model.

 ```
 svm = LinearSVC(dual=False, max_iter=10000000)